-I work with Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder and other unspecified eating disorder expressions.
+I work with Anorexia Nervosa, Bulimia Nervosa, and other restrictive eating disorders.

-Coaching sessions are client-centric and geared to maximize treatment success for your specific circumstance
+Coaching sessions are client-centric and geared to your specific circumstance

 What works for one person in recovery doesn’t always work for another.
-We believe in listening to one another, learning from one another, and above all helping the individual work out what works for them taking into account their personal situation.
+I believe in listening to people with eating disorders, and above all helping the individual work out what works for them taking into account their personal situation.

 Not all adults are lucky enough to have the “prefect” resources available to them in recovery.
-However, AEDRA approach means that we look at what the individual has available in terms of professional, family, and community support and work with what we have.
+I look at what the individual has available in terms of professional, family, and community support and work with what we have.
 We may have to think outside the box, we may have to build the box — but we’ll work it out and get the individual what they need in order to be successful.

 Different methods work for different people.
 Often, different methods work at different stages in recovery within an individual too.
 Being agile means being fast to shift gears — be it up or down — and listening to the individual to determine what is working and what is not working today, and makes the appropriate changes in real time.